rackerlabs/docs-cloud-databases/apidocs/rst/devguide/api-operations/methods/get-list-configuration-parameters-version-accountid-datastores-datastoreid-versions-versionid-parameters.rst

     GET /{version}/{accountId}/datastores/{datastoreId}/versions/{versionId}/parameters

-Lists configuration parameter s that may be configured on the system.
+Lists configuration parameters that may be configured on the system.